 Llama Spit Spit

 Based on Nickelodeon’s Game Shakers TV show, Llama Spit Spit is a suitably zany game in which, as the name suggests, you play a llama who spits at people.
 It sounds silly, and you’d be right, but the game offers enough depth and intuitive simplicity to keep kids hooked.
-Basically, the game is vertically scrolling shoot-em-up, in which you have to avoid hazards and strange characters (such as the “Clamburglar”), while defeating “hipster bosses” and other madcap villains along the way.
+Basically, the game is a vertically scrolling shoot-em-up, in which you have to avoid hazards and strange characters (such as the “Clamburglar”), while defeating “hipster bosses” and other madcap villains along the way.
 You can collect a variety of power-ups and costumers as you play, giving the game enough longevity to keep even older children interested.
 As an added bonus, it features no in-app purchases.